Sean McCabe, 28, was diagnosed with non hodgkin lymphoma in June 2013. It was devastating for the father of three and his fiancée Lisa.

 Beijing gold medal cyclist Geraint Thomas took time out from training for the Tour De France to visit the Welsh Blood Service newly refurbished clinic in Talbot Green.

-If you are unsure whether the counties you have visited are at risk of malaria please contact us before you visit one of our blood donation clinics to avoid a wasted journey.
+If you are unsure whether the countries you have visited are at risk of malaria please contact us before you visit one of our blood donation clinics to avoid a wasted journey.

 The Welsh Blood Service is pleased to announce that it is once again able to accept blood donations from donors 4 months after having a tattoo, body piercing or cosmetic treatment involving skin piercing.